-We look at the five golden rules for designing a kitchen that’s perfect for entertaining
+We look at the five golden rules for designing the perfect kitchen for entertaining

 1 GO OPEN PLAN

 Before the extensive renovation, this kitchen was at the opposite end of the house, completely hidden away from the living areas.
 “We moved it to the front of the house, utilising the dead space that had been an old covered patio,” explains interior designer Sarah Watermeyer.